 If you’re looking for an enchanting natural escape, Alabama’s beautiful waterfalls are the perfect destination.
 With several cascades dotting the state, there is a waterfall hike suited to every adventurer.
 This guide provides an overview of some of the best waterfalls in Alabama, complete with tips on making the most of your visit.

 So pack your hiking boots and get ready to explore nature’s finest work.
 Here are 34 waterfalls in Alabama that we know you and your crew will love.
+This state offers miles of rivers and streams to explore.

 Do you wish you could travel more, but don’t want to pay the expensive cost of airfare for your whole family?
 There is a way to fly your family for free and it’s easy to learn!
 Families Fly Free is a program that teaches families how to fly for free using travel rewards – including our family!